amezin/nzxt-rgb-fan-controller-dkms/README.rst

 			(or if no fan connected).
 update_interval		The interval at which all inputs are updated (in
 			milliseconds).
 The default is 1000ms.
 Minimum is 250ms.
-			Can only be a multiple of 250ms (will be rounded if necessary).
 =======================	========================================================